 I can see, “The bridge,” my family is on it, they are cheering me on.
 I again make the heart with my hands, because this is the best way to communicate what I feel.
 I start looking for the dock.
 I stood on this dock merely twenty-four hours prior checking out the river, speaking with the brave southern gentleman mentioned earlier.
 I’m told, I just have to touch the dock.
 I’m flashing through descriptors for what I just experienced, all of them have swear words in them, but I have the presence of mind to know my babies are there.
 I pull myself up just enough to rest my shoulders, and lay down my head in a moment of exhaustion.
 I say, “That was a really long swim”.
 That’s all the description I can manage.
 Getting out, my body is extremely heavy, and begins to shiver uncontrollably.
 My daughters are again being there to warm, and comfort their daddy.
 My wife steadfast, and supportive standing beside me, holding me up.
 This is the best part of my day.

 My attitude about the swim begins to change, the second that it’s over.
 It’s a worthy challenge, the magnitude of the accomplishment, and glory begins to hit me.
 I get some warmer clothes on, and report to the canopy, where there are some chairs, and a last piece of Boston Cream pie.
 I’m offered, the pie, and accept with a “Hell Yes.”
 Elaine, our accomplished swim leader for the day says: “Thanks for pushing me”.
 I respond, with an element of surprise “I pushed you?”
 She replies: “Yeah, I kept thinking, who is this guy, and why won’t he go away.”
-She later tells me her English Channel time, it’s thirteen minutes more that my finish time, so I do some quick math to figure her overall difference, surprised that I’m capable, I think “Shit, I could totally swim for another twenty five minutes to thirty minutes, if it got me to France”.
+She later tells me her English Channel time, it’s seven minutes more that my finish time, so I do some quick math to figure her overall difference, surprised that I’m capable, I think “Shit, I could totally swim for another twenty five minutes to thirty minutes, if it got me to France”.
 This goal just became real!
 A couple minutes after finish, and my drive, is back.

 Right hand?
 “Still hurts, check back later.”
 Be brave, be stubborn, swim with grace upon your every stroke, and make it!